wilkelab/cinful/README.md

 cinful_init
 ```

+Once installed, cinful can be called with `cinful` and can be used globally.
+I am working on a test to verify installation.
+As a workaround, you are able to download a test genome that contains microcin, MFP, PCAT, and immunity protein from https://github.com/wilkelab/cinful/blob/main/test/.

+Once you've downloaded this test file, you can run cinful using instructions below.

 ## How to use

 cinful takes a directory containing genome assemblies as input.
 All assemblies in the directory must end in `.fna`, if they end in a different extension, cinful will ignore them.